Netflix Data Engineer Interview (2026)

 Does Netflix test SQL or Spark more for DE roles?+

 Both, but Spark is more prominent.
 Netflix operates at a scale where raw SQL is often insufficient.
 Expect at least one round focused on PySpark or distributed data processing.
-SQL still appears in data modeling discussions.
+SQL still appears in data modeling discussions and in analytical questions involving Trino/Presto.

 What is the Netflix culture interview like?+